octop8/stpg-bs/README.md

 'fuck_this' : https://u.pomf.is/bdkhem.zip ('notes' section is ready from 'notes.txt', uses html tags, <br> for new line)

+'fuck_this_v2' : https://u.pomf.is/aixqix.zip (click the green bar to change between links and notes. the links are handled externally, as is notes)

 # other information~

 'tab2' only works on 1920x1080 and higher.
 1440x900 may work, i've not been able to try it.